 Start planning your trip to Australia with Jillian

 What is the best local dish you tasted?

 You cannot go wrong with any of the seafood in Australia especially if you are spending time near the Great Barrier Reef in Far North Queensland.
 This region is home to some of the freshest seafood in the country.
 One of my go-to dishes when I’m there it's always the Barramundi, a type of seabass local to Australia.
-And although the term “Bugs” might not sound like the most appetizing dish, Morton Bay Bugs are a local delicacy.
+And although the term “Bugs” might not sound like the most appetizing dish, Moreton Bay Bugs are a local delicacy.
 Similar to a small lobster, but a bit sweeter, these bugs are a must-try when visiting the northern coast of Queensland.